Current account

 Note: Current account deficits and surpluses do not add up to zero at the world level, due to imperfect geographic coverage and cross-country differences in compilation methods.

-Least developed countries’ deficit up in 2021
+Least developed countries’ combined deficit increased in 2021 and again in 2022

 Figure 2.
 Balances in least developed countries’ current account